Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 Photo credit: © Chris Whitelaw

-There are many trails of discovery that you can take through Queensland’s outback parks and forests—your options are almost as endless as the fossil specimens you will find there.
+There are many trails of discovery that you can take through Queensland’s outback parks and forests—your options are almost as endless as the fossil specimens that have been found out there.
 Here we’ve pulled together some suggestions to appeal to the dinosaur-delvers and fossil-fossickers amongst us!
 And, of course, anyone who has a fascination with our ancient past (and who doesn’t?).

 1. Delve into the dinosaur era at Lark Quarry